spatialthoughts/qgis-tutorials/it/_sources/docs/3/working_with_terrain.rst.txt

 9. Let's find our area of interest.
 From `Wikipedia <https://en.wikipedia.org/wiki/Mount_Everest>`_, we find that the coordinates for our area of interest - Mt.
-Everest - is located at the coordinates 27.9881° N, 86.9253° E. Note that QGIS uses the coordinates in (X, Y) format, so you must use the coordinates as (Longitude, Latitude).
-Paste `86.9253,27.9881` these at the bottom of the QGIS window where it says :guilabel:`Coordinate` and press Enter`.
+Everest - is located at the coordinates 27.9881° N, 86.9253° E. Note that QGIS uses the coordinates in (latitude, longitude) format when the CRS is set to EPSG:4326.
+   Therefore, paste the value `27.9881, 86.9253` these at the bottom of the QGIS window where it says :guilabel:`Coordinate` and press guilabel:`Enter`.
 The viewport will be centered at this coordinate.
 To zoom in, Enter `1:1000000` in the :guilabel:`Scale` field and press Enter.
 You will see the viewport zoom to the area around the Himalayas.